-The College had three defined contribution retirement plans which covered substantially all employees.
-Effective December 31, 2019, the College merged the three defined contribution retirement plans into one plan.
+The College has a defined contribution retirement plan that covers substantially all employees.
 Eligible employees may contribute a percentage of their compensation.
 The College contributes 9.5% of the employee's compensation for all employees who contribute a minimum deferral of 3% or 5%, depending on the classification of the employee participating in the plan.
-The College's contributions to the plans were \$4,028,081 and \$3,967,267 during the years ended June 30, 2021 and 2020, respectively.
+The College's contributions to the plan were \$4,037,843 and \$4,028,081 during the years ended June 30, 2022 and 2021, respectively.

-In addition to the College's defined contribution retirement plans, the College has two additional postretirement benefit plans.
+In addition to the College's defined contribution retirement plan, the College has two additional postretirement benefit plans.
 One plan provides certain health care benefits for retired employees.
 The College makes defined contributions to the plan on behalf of eligible employees who are 35 years of age or older and have completed at least one year of service.
 The College's contributions are limited to 25 years or the employee's separation from employment, whichever occurs first.
-The College contributed \$96,745 and \$921,656 for the years ended June 30, 2021 and 2020, respectively.
-The majority of the College's contributions to the plan providing certain health care benefits for retired employees was suspended from July 1, 2020 through June 30, 2021, due to the coronavirus pandemic.
+The College contributed \$923,646 and \$96,745 for the years ended June 30, 2022 and 2021, respectively.
+The majority of the College's contributions to the plan providing certain health care benefits for retired employees were suspended from July 1, 2021 through June 30, 2022, due to the coronavirus pandemic.
+The College's contributions to the plan were reinstated July 1, 2021.